darshanbajgain/darshanbajgain/README.md

 # 💫 About Me:
 Hello 👋, I'm Darshan Bajgain<br>
-BSc.CSIT final-year student, enthusiastic about frontend web development.
-Skilled in HTML, CSS, and SEO principles, currently venturing into React and delving into Java.
-Eager to learn, grow, and craft impactful solutions!
-Let's connect and innovate together!<br>
+I’ve got a knack for HTML, CSS, and a bit of JavaScript, and I’ve also used  React for a significant project.
+Currently, I’m exploring Java.
+I’m intrigued by various aspects of IT, from web design to software development and even SEO.
+Ready to learn, and contribute to a team while gaining hands-on experience.<br>

 ## 🌐 Socials: